 - they are interested in improving their care and the care of future patients

-Patients referred to the NIH will have the option to participate in a clinical trial at the NCI or at a Brain Tumor Trials Collaborative (BTTC) center.
+Patients referred to the NIH will have the option to participate in a clinical trial at NCI or a Brain Tumor Trials Collaborative (BTTC) center.
 The BTTC is a network of renowned medical centers throughout the United States that works with NCI-CONNECT to provide clinical trials to patients with rare CNS tumors.
 This allows patients to access cutting-edge therapies at a center closer to their home.